Becker Type M2 20 mm cannon: Design and development

-The original design was based on the 19 mm Becker Cannon cartridge by the Conder brothers at Stahlwerke Becker of Reinickendorf, Germany.
+The original design was based on the 19 mm Becker cannon cartridge by the Coenders brothers at Stahlwerke Becker of Reinickendorf, Germany.
 Development commenced in 1913 and was therefore already advanced when the War Ministry issued a specification in June 1915 calling for an aircraft cannon of under 37 mm caliber and 70 kg weight capable of firing a 10-round burst.
 Tests commenced shortly thereafter with the weapon mounted in a Gotha G.I, but proved unsatisfactory.
 Despite this, the potential of the gun was such that Spandau arsenal was engaged to help develop and fine-tune the design, leading to a production contract for 120 Becker Type M2 guns in June 1916.
 In addition to the orders for aircraft guns placed with Becker, Spandau and MAN also received a contract to build Becker cannon for the Army.
-The Spandau works developed the gun further producing it as the Spandau Type 3 20 mm cannon, which was heavier and had a slower rate of fire at 250 rpm.
+The Spandau works developed the gun further, producing it as the Spandau Type 3 20 mm cannon, which was heavier and had a slower rate of fire at 250/min.

 Operational use

-The main types to utilise the Type M2 were large, twin-engined aircraft, initially of IdFlieg's "G"-class Grossflugzeug category: the Friedrichshafen G.III bomber and AEG G.IVk ground-attack machine.
+The main types to use the Type M2 were large, twin-engined aircraft, initially of IdFlieg's "G"-class Grossflugzeug category: the Friedrichshafen G.III bomber and AEG G.IVk ground-attack machine.
 Tests in smaller, single-engined aircraft were not so successful but were carried out extensively through the rest of the war, commencing with an Albatros J.I in December 1917.
 Due to the gun's operating principles, it could not be synchronised and this posed an immediate problem for its installation in this type of aircraft.
 The solution adopted after the tests with the Albatros J.I was to mount the gun at an angle to fire downwards.
 Fitting the gun to a fighter with a pusher configuration was another obvious solution and trials were carried out with an Albatros D.VI.
-Other intended installations were for an AGO S.I and the Hansa (Caspar) D.I, but these were not carried out before the Armistice.
+Other intended installations were for an AGO S.I and the Hansa (Caspar) D.I, but these were not carried out before the armistice.
 Some rigid airships of the Imperial German Navy, such as the most modern Zeppelin L 70 (LZ 112), were armed with the Becker cannon.
-Total production figures are not known but were in excess of 539 (111 by Becker and 428 by MAN); a total of 362 were surrendered to the Allies.
+Total production figures are not known, but were in excess of 539 (111 by Becker and 428 by MAN); 362 were surrendered to the Allies.

 Postwar use and patterns

-The patent for the gun was bought by SEMAG (Seebach Maschinenbau Aktiengesellschaft) in 1921, who continued development with a more powerful cartridge as the SEMAG L. After the collapse of SEMAG Oerlikon took over the SEMAG assets in 1924, marketing improved versions as the Oerlikon F, Oerlikon L and Oerlikon S. Bolivia bought eight 20 mm Semag rifles.
+The patent for the gun was bought by SEMAG (Seebach Maschinenbau Aktiengesellschaft) in 1921, which continued development with a more powerful cartridge as the SEMAG L. After the collapse of SEMAG, Oerlikon took over the SEMAG assets in 1924, marketing improved versions as the Oerlikon F, Oerlikon L, and Oerlikon S. Bolivia bought eight 20 mm SEMAG rifles.
 During the Chaco War, seven were captured by the Paraguayans.